-The new system is also required to fully integrate an already installed CCTV system managed through Digivod’s video management software system, which includes 620 cameras.
+The system is also required to fully integrate an already installed CCTV system managed through video management software (VMS) system, which includes 620 cameras.

-The six year contract entails a 10 months period to establish, install and operate all specified services and 5 years and 2 months of maintenance, and can be extended for additional three year periods.
+The six-year contract entails a 10 months period to establish, install and operate all specified services and 5 years and 2 months of maintenance, and can be extended for an additional three-year period.

 According to the tender documents, the IMOCH seeks to reduce the cost of security in East Jerusalem by replacing manpower with an electronic command and control apparatus.

-In 2015, the company won a tender for the supply, installation and service provision for technological and physical security systems for the settlement of Modi’in Illit in the occupied West Bank.
+In 2015 the company won a tender to supply, install and provide services for technological and physical security systems for the settlement of Modi’in Illit in the occupied West Bank.

 The company is owned and managed by Yaakov Winter (50%) and Avraham Farzon (50%).

-Yaakov Winter and Avraham Farzon each hold a 33.3% stake in Top Sky Line Assets.
+The owners and managers of Top Sky Line Engineering Systems, Yaakov Winter and Avraham Farzon each hold 30% of Top Sky Line Assets.